 Cachaça is a national spirit of Brazil and Cachaça 51 is one of Brazil’s most common cachaça brands.
 Like all cachaça, it is distilled from fermented raw sugarcane juice.
 So it’s not a rum, which is normally produced from sugar production by-products such as molasses.
-Thought rhum agricole is also made of sugarcane juice, but it is a different genre.
+Though rhum agricole is also made of sugarcane juice, it is a different genre.
 Cachaça can be produced only in Brazil.
 Cachaça 51 is produced by Companhia Müller De Bebidas.
-It’s been sold 240 million litres annually, which makes it the second-biggest-selling spirits brand in the world.
-It’s unaged spirit so the colour is clear like with vodka.
+It’s sold 240 million liters annually, which makes it the second-biggest-selling spirits brand in the world.
+It’s unaged spirit so the color is clear like with vodka.

-It’s bottled on 70cl, quite a typical booze bottle and has only a recipe of Caipirinha on the back label.
-This is quite a typical trick which the big producers use on cheap alcohols sold in supermarkets, trying to find new customers.
+It’s bottled at 70cl, quite a typical booze bottle and has only a recipe of Caipirinha on the back label.
+This is quite a typical trick which the big producers use on cheap alcohol sold in supermarkets, trying to find new customers.
 A 70cl bottle was bought at SuperAlko for 12.69€.

 Compared to white rums, cachaça have a lot more character.
 Nose has a grassy, vegetal flavor with a bit of sweetness of sugarcane and lime peel or lemongrass-like citrus notes.
 Taste has the same feeling as moonshine made from sugar.
 But it does not have the sugar wash bit musty taste, but more like grass and seaweed like aroma, with nuances of peppermint, yeast, honey and black pepper.